4 Ways Progressives Are Fighting for Paid Leave for Texas Families

 HB 718 by Rep. Gene Wu (D- Houston) would give employees eight weeks of paid family leave within the first year of the birth, adoption, or placement of a child.

-Status: Referred to Business & Industry Committee
+Status: Left Pending in Business & Industry Committee

 HB 88 by Rep. Mando Martinez (D- Weslaco) would prevent employers who offer leave from excluding leave for care for employee’s foster children.